 Carnival's shares were split on a 1:3 basis on 22 April 2003.
 So if you had owned 3 shares the day before before the split, the next day you'd have owned 1 share.
 This wouldn't directly have changed the overall worth of your Carnival shares – just the quantity.
 However, indirectly, the new 200% higher share price could have impacted the market appetite for Carnival shares which in turn could have impacted Carnival's share price.

-Over the last 12 months, Carnival's shares have ranged in value from as little as 606.4p up to 3732p.
+Over the last 12 months, Carnival's shares have ranged in value from as little as 581p up to 2333.872p.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (LSE average) beta is 1, while Carnival's is 1.9708.
-This would suggest that Carnival's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).
+The market (LSE average) beta is 1, while Carnival's is 2.318.
+This would suggest that Carnival's shares are significantly more volatile than the average for this exchange and represent a higher risk.

 To put Carnival's beta into context you can compare it against those of similar companies.

-Carnival Corporation & Plc operates as a leisure travel company.
-The company's ships visit approximately 700 ports under the Carnival Cruise Line, Princess Cruises, Holland America Line, Seabourn, P&O Cruises (Australia), Costa Cruises, AIDA Cruises, P&O Cruises (UK), and Cunard brand names.
-It also provides vacations to various cruise destinations, as well as owns and operates hotels, lodges, glass-domed railcars, and motor coaches.
-The company sells its cruises primarily through travel agents and tour operators.
-It operates in the United States, Canada, Continental Europe, the United Kingdom, Australia, New Zealand, Asia, and internationally.
-As of January 28, 2020, the company operated 105 ships with 254,000 lower berths.
-Carnival Corporation & Plc was incorporated in 1972 and is headquartered in Miami, Florida.
+Carnival Corporation & plc operates as a leisure travel company.
+Its ships visit approximately 700 ports under the Carnival Cruise Line, Princess Cruises, Holland America Line, P&O Cruises (Australia), Seabourn, Costa Cruises, AIDA Cruises, P&O Cruises (UK), and Cunard brand names.
+The company also provides port destinations and other services, as well as owns and operates hotels, lodges, glass-domed railcars, and motor coaches.
+It sells its cruises primarily through travel agents and tour operators.
+The company operates in the United States, Canada, Continental Europe, the United Kingdom, Australia, New Zealand, Asia, and internationally.
+It operates 87 ships with 223,000 lower berths.
+The company was incorporated in 1972 and is headquartered in Miami, Florida.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.